Counselor's Corner

 Experience

-This is my seventeenth year in education!
+This is my eighteenth year in education!
 I have taught 2nd through 12th grade, mainly science, and I have been a counselor at the elementary, middle school, and high school levels.
-This will be my 2nd year at AES, and my 9th year in the district.
+This will be my 3rd year at AES, and my 10th year in the district.
+I am also a Licensed Professional Counselor Associate and see clients outside of the school setting.

 FOLLOW ME ON FACEBOOK.......https://www.facebook.com/AESJClark